edgraham/BinSanity/README.md

-# BinSanity v.0.2.9 #
+# BinSanity v.0.3 #
 <p>

-Please see the new Wiki for usage and installation requirements:
+Please see the Wiki for usage and installation requirements:

 https://github.com/edgraham/BinSanity/wiki